lecerick/100-days-of-code/log.md

 ### Day 32: Tues Oct 5, 2021

 Didn't code at all yesterday unfortunately.
 Today I solved [PE Problem #25: 1000 Digit Fibonacci Number](https://github.com/lecerick/math-playground/blob/main/PE/p024_1000_digit_fibonacci_number.py) by brute force, which was fast enough.
 I'm glad today's problem was quick, since I have to leave for work early.
 This week has been very stressful both in work and my personal life.
 Our AC isn't working 🥵.

+### Day 33: Friday Oct 8, 2021

+I have had a hard time keeping up with the coding challenge with everything going on in my life.
+We got a new furnace installed yesterday after a lot of headache getting quotes and dealing with HVAC companies.
+Work has been crazy busy & I've had to work longer hours than normal.
+I guess  life will ebb and flow, and you just do what you can with the time you have.

+Today I started PE Problem #26 but have not finished it.
+Committed what I had done since I have to leave for work.
+Life can be overwhelming sometimes.